peterszatmary/ansible-role-xfce/README.md

 Role Name
 ========

-Installs the XFCE window manager and the lightdm login manager on Ubuntu.
+Installs the XFCE window manager for at least Generic Linux.
-This role is intended to be used to set up developer environments where X windows is required.
+Tested with Linux Mint.

 Example Playbook
 ----------------
-    - hosts: servers
+    - hosts: all
       roles:
-         - JamesSmaldon.xfce
+         - PeterSzatmary.xfce

 License
 -------